The information on this page is about the 2026 Medicare Prescription Payment Plan. Explore 2025 Medicare Prescription Payment Plan instead.

 What is the Medicare Prescription Payment Plan?

-Knowing what to expect can make life easier.
-If your out-of-pocket prescription costs make budgeting tough, a new way to spread out those costs is now available.
+Predictability can make life easier.
+If your out-of-pocket prescription costs make budgeting tough, a new way to spread those costs out is now available.

 The 2022 Inflation Reduction Act requires all